 This is a big one.
 You need to have great images.
 I recently took a photography class to learn how to get great lighting.
 You can also use Canva and Picmonkey to process your images for social media and your blog.
 Make sure you are using the best image sizes also.
 Here is an example of different image sizes.

-Lets start working on these topics and I will finish up next week with Part 2.
+Let’s start working on these topics and I then come visit for Part 2.
 You can team up with another blogging buddy or friend to hold you accountable.
 We do that in our blogging tribe facebook group and it has been very helpful.